spencer-shadley/completed-class/22-computer-science/2-thursday-sorting/activities/2-quick-sort/README.md

 Implement Quick Sort, starting with the code in `unsolved/algorithmStarter.js`

+- Pseudocode quick-sort.
+You can assume that `partition` and `select_pivot` functions are already written for you.

+- Keep in mind the idea of [recursion](<https://en.wikipedia.org/wiki/Recursion_(computer_science)#Recursive_functions_and_algorithms>)

+- Don't sweat it if you're unsure of your solution—pseudocode affords a lot of freedom, and we'll review things together shortly.

 ## About

 - Insertion sort is intuitive.
 It's the most "natural" way for humans to sort things.